cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Athreos, Shroud-Veiled

-Equivalent cards to Athreos, Shroud-Veiled (Orzhov: white/black, focus on immortality or recursion):
+Equivalent cards to Athreos, Shroud-Veiled (White-Black, cares about saving or returning creatures):

-2. Luminous Broodmoth – Returns creatures to the battlefield after death (with flying).
+1. Luminous Broodmoth — Returns creatures that died to the battlefield with flying.

-5. Karlov of the Ghost Council – Focuses on graveyard/exile and recursion in Orzhov colors.
+5. Karlov of the Ghost Council — Gains counters when you gain life, and can exile creatures.

 Results: